stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 data we read to *stdout* (file handle 1) at offset `-1` (the current offset) and free the allocated buffer.

-In order to to simplify things, we closed the file.
+In order to simplify things, we closed the file synchronically.
 This will block the event loop but for simple one-off operations like this, that's usually alright.
 Otherwise, we'd have to allocate and free even more stuff.